pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 .. incimage:: /images/TextTool.jpg 200px right

-The specialized :newterm:`Text Tool` is a panel-based tool used to edit one or more :ref:`RevSurf models <ug-primitive-models>`.
+The specialized :newterm:`Text Tool` is a panel-based tool used to edit one or more :ref:`Text models <ug-primitive-models>`.
 Attaching the Text Tool displays a :ref:`Text Tool Panel <ug-text-tool-panel>` above the primary selection.
 The panel lets you change the text string, font, and character spacing.
 Clicking the "Apply" button in the panel applies all changes to all selected Text models.

+See the :ref:`Text Tool Panel documentation <ug-text-tool-panel>` for more information about this tool.

 |block-image|